How to store artwork properly

 - Whether it’s framed or unframed

 Additionally, you must keep the works in a climate-controlled area.
 If storing canvas pieces, conditions should not exceed 53% humidity and 70 degrees Fahrenheit.

 Some storage options that allow museum, warehouse, or personal use include:

 - Shelves that keep framed and unframed art organized and safe from light and pests while off the floor to save space.

-- Flat-file drawer or specialized cabinets that protect large documents and maps or specimens which museums and private collectors must maintain.
+- A flat file drawer or a specialized cabinet that protects large documents and maps or specimens which museums and private collectors must maintain.

 - Carts with adjustable dividers to keep framed paintings in a safe, upright position that prevents damage during transit

 - Pull-out display panels that compact and protect hanging art in a smaller, more efficient footprint so you can use the museum floor to the fullest extent.